 How to Fix Can't Shrink Volume in Windows 11/10/8/7

-When you happen to meet the 'can't shrink volume Windows 10' issue, here are the solutions you can try:
+When you happen to meet the 'can't shrink volume Windows 10' issue, here is the EaseUS disk manager and other solutions you can try:

 Error: Can't Shrink Volume Windows 11/10